 Add mushrooms, shallot (reserve a pinch for garnish), and a pinch of salt and pepper to hot pan.
 Stir occasionally until browned and softened, 5-7 minutes.

 Assemble and Bake the Flatbreads

 Place toasted flatbreads on a clean work surface and spread on half the BBQ sauce (reserve remaining for garnish).
 Divide cheese evenly on flatbreads, leaving ¼" border.
 Top with mushroom mixture.

 Place flatbreads directly on oven rack, with prepared baking sheet on rack below to catch any drips.
 Bake until flatbread is golden brown and cheese is melted, 5-7 minutes.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing flatbreads with ranch dressing, cilantro, and remaining shallot (to taste).
+Plate dish as pictured on front of card, garnishing flatbreads with remaining BBQ sauce, ranch dressing, cilantro, and remaining shallot (to taste).
 Bon appétit!